AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## Current issues

 - Wacom pen not detected.
   - Unclear.
-There are reports of it working through VoodooRMI.
+There are reports of it working through VoodooRMI or VoodooI2C.
 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.
   - Unclear.
 YogaSMC supposed to do this.
 - Middle button of trackpoint not working.